Refuge of Life Orphanage, Pucallpa, Peru (24 + Children)

 Moving Refuge of Life down the path of helping orphans to ultimately thrive and realize their dreams illustrates how Haven of Hope International (HOHI) bridges the gap between a church community’s mission work and the needs of orphanage homes throughout the world.

-In 2019, HOHI helped to align The Church of God (COG) community in Terre Haute, IN alongside the Refuge of Life Home in Pucallpa, Peru.
-Strategic plans, including fundraising efforts, were developed for COG to build homes for the orphaned children and establish a loving environment for them to live and learn.
+In 2019, HOHI helped to align their Men and Women of Action partners alongside the Refuge of Life Home in Pucallpa, Peru.
+Partner team members helped to develop several plans including the construction of small home environments for the orphaned children, establishing a loving environment for them to live and learn.

 Multiple small home environments, each comprised of four bedrooms, a living room, kitchen and two bathrooms, are planned on the campus land located in a rural area outside of Pucallpa.
 While the Covid-19 quarantine slowed the 2020 opening of two homes, each designed to house up to eight children in a family environment supervised by a live-in Christian couple, it is expected that the homes will be finished for the doors to open in August 2021.
 Construction of a third home has also begun.